 A generous lobby atrium space is to be formed that will act as a ‘shop front’ for the activities of the building, revealing the social spaces and ‘teaser’ exhibits.
 A series of flexible gallery spaces are supported by group work rooms and a ‘black box’ theatre space, providing opportunity for performances, conferences and events.
 The refurbishment of the historic hospital quadrangle will create a major new public space for London.

-Paul led the team that developed the scheme for successful funding bids to the Wellcome Trust and King’s College approval, and then on to Stage 3 design and achieving planning permission in 2015.
+Whilst working at LTS Architects Paul was Project Associate on the team that successfully secured funding from the Wellcome Trust and King’s College Approval, and then on to Stage 3 design and planning permission in 2015.